CentreForDigitalHumanities/Gephi/Introduction.md

-_Getting started with network analysis
+# Introductory Gephi course for Humanities
-Introductory Gephi course for Humanities staff_
+Getting started with network analysis

 Author: [Jeroen Bakker](https://github.com/DeJeroenBakker)

-# 1. Introduction
+## 1. Introduction
 Welcome to this workshop!
 In this hands-on part of the session, you’ll be creating your own retweet network visualization in Gephi.
 We’ll be working with a large Twitter dataset containing 74.519 tweets posted between 9-10 February 2022.
 The tweets are related to the Canadian truckers protests (or Freedom Convoy), when large amounts of truckers occupied Canadian cities and highways to protest against vaccination mandates and other COVID measures.

 Our dataset represents a slice of the debate that took place on Twitter right in the middle of these demonstrations.
 We’ll be aiming to find out which communities were involved in the online discussion, which accounts were key players and how the different actors were positioned in relation to each other.

-# 2. Getting to know the data
+## 2. Getting to know the data
 Let’s start by getting to know the dataset.

 Open [data_truckersconvoy.csv](https://github.com/CentreForDigitalHumanities/Gephi/blob/main/files/data_truckerconvoy.csv) in a spreadsheet application of your choice (Excel, Numbers, Google Spreadsheets, etc.) and take a look around.
 What information can be found in this dataset?
 What types of insights do you think you can gain from doing a network analysis on this data?

-# 3. Nodes and edges tables
+## 3. Nodes and edges tables
 Every network in Gephi consists of two data tables: a nodes table and an edges table.

 The nodes table contains all information about our nodes.
 The nodes table always contains an Id column, which is used to identify the node.
 In this case, nodes represent Twitter users, and the Id column therefore shows their Twitter handle.
 Nodes tables can be enriched with extra information, too.
 We’ll be going into that later.